You are here

 Applicability if the study is regulated by FDA 21 CFR 50, Subpart B

 Alteration, or substitutions are not allowed.
-Waiver is not allowed for the aspects of the project that meet the FDA definition of research, however, the IRB may allow an HHS waiver of informed consent solely for recruitment, such that investigators may identify potential subjects.
+Waiver is not allowed for the aspects of the project that meets the FDA definition of research, however, the IRB may allow an HHS waiver of informed consent solely for recruitment, such that investigators may identify potential subjects.

 Allowed if both apply: